 Your doctor may advise you to stop sleeping on your back at this time.
 This means using extra pillows to support your body.
-There are several types of specially designed pregnancy pillows you can buy to help you sleep or just provide a little extra comfort while you rest or watch television.
+There are several types of specially designed pregnancy pillows you can buy to help you sleep or just provide a little extra comfort while you rest.

 With more sleep comes more energy during the day.
 Your mood may also brighten, but don’t be surprised if you still experience the occasional mood swing.
 And you may miss your old clothes as you start wearing more maternity clothes.